 San Francisco Giants superfans Garret Gonzales and Brad Evans have so much fun on the Thompson2Clark podcast!
 They had Shane Barclay on to talk about his formative baseball years, lifelong Giants fandom (including a lonely World Series win), whether Seiya Suzuki is a good fit for the Giants, and Japanese ballpark food and drink.
 Available on your preferred podcast outlet, including Apple, Spotify, and TuneIn.

 Are you a fan of the science and human performance aspects of sports?
 Then Bats Left Throws Right is the podcast for you.
 Although things didn’t get too technical when Shane Barclay joined the pod, the guys from BLTR did explain how star Japanese players often have ambidextrous abilities.
-Listen on Apple or Spotify and check out this article on Japanese ballpark food!
+Listen on Apple or Spotify.

 1992 NPB Central League MVP, longtime major leaguer, and current professional coach Jack Howell hosted Shane Barclay on his Control the Zone with “Cactus” Jack Howell podcast to talk about JapanBall’s approach to guided tours and why a sporting event is the best way to experience a new culture.
 Listen here.

 The Caught Looking Podcast is hosted by Johnny and Danny Tancredi, two Mets-loving, baseball-collecting brothers from Long Island.
-They spoke with JapanBall’s Shane Barclay about the path that led Shane to JapanBall, the Japanese baseball experience, NPB souvenirs and merch, the World Baseball Classic, autograph collecting autographs, and why July 2 is like Christmas in the Dominican Republic (available on Spotify or Apple).
+They spoke with JapanBall’s Shane Barclay about the path that led Shane to JapanBall, the Japanese baseball experience, NPB souvenirs and merch, the World Baseball Classic, autograph collecting autographs, and why July 2 is like Christmas in the Dominican Republic (available on Spotify).

 Host Mark Lawson of the Game Day Tourist podcast featured JapanBall owner Shane Barclay on two episodes.
 The first is about the global baseball landscape, including pro leagues in Asia and Latin America, the World Baseball Classic, and European baseball.
 In the second, they discuss the sports scene of Shane’s native San Francisco Bay Area.
 Game Day Tourist is on Apple (episode 1 and 2) and Spotify (episode 1 and 2).